primate-run/primate/docs/guides/backends/add-a-grain-backend.md

 ---
-name: Add a Grain backend
+title: Add a Grain backend
 ---

 Add Grain routes with the `@primate/grain` module.
 Write handlers in Grain;